 - High pressure, heavy duty tips for heavy coatings and texture are gray

-While Graco tips are made out of the highest grade of tungsten carbide – the most abrasive-resistant material available – all spray tips will wear with normal use.
-All coatings contain solids that are abrasive — some more than others.
-Using a worn tip can cost you hundreds of dollars in wasted paint and labor; because when a tip wears the size of the tip orifice increases and the fan width decreases.
-This forces more passes to cover the surface, more labor, increased overspray, and a substantial waste of paint.
+These are made out of the highest grade of tungsten carbide.
+They are the most abrasive-resistant material available.
+All spray tips will wear with normal use.
+All coatings contain solids that are abrasive – some more than others.
+Using a worn tip can cost you hundreds of pounds in wasted paint and labour.
+As when a tip wears the size of the tip orifice increases and the fan width decreases.
+This forces more passes to cover the surface, more labour, increased overspray, and a substantial waste of paint.

-For example, assume that paint costs $15 per gallon, labor costs $25 an hour and the contractor sprays 5 gallons of paint per hour.
-If the contractor uses a worn tip (a 12-inch fan pattern worn to 9-inch) he will spend an additional $36.25 in wasted paint and labor per hour.
-If the painter continues to use the worn tip, it will cost him around $300 per day!
+For example, assume that paint costs £15 per gallon, labour costs £25 an hour and the contractor sprays 5 gallons of paint per hour.
+If the contractor uses a worn tip (a 12-inch fan pattern worn to 9-inch), he will spend an additional £36.25 in wasted paint and labour per hour.
+If the painter continues to use the worn tip, it will cost him around £300 per day!

-Always turn down the pressure as low as it can go, while still spraying a good spray pattern.
-This not only saves paint, by reducing overspray, but it also reduces tip wear and prolongs pump life, saving you money.
+Always turn down the pressure as low as it can go.
+While still spraying a good spray pattern.
+This not only saves paint, by reducing overspray.
+It also reduces tip wear and prolongs pump life, saving you money.

 There’s a Graco spray tip that’s specifically built for your application.
 Understanding airless tip options will help you choose the Graco spray tip best suited for your needs.

-Graco’s XHD RAC SwitchTips are designed for use with heavy coatings that require higher pressures to atomize.
-They’re recognized by their oversized gray handle, which allows for easy rotation, even with very thick coatings such as texture and elastomeric.
+These are designed for use with heavy coatings that require higher pressures to atomise.
+They’re recognised by their oversized grey handle, which allows for easy rotation, even with very thick coatings such as texture and elastomeric.

-After many years of leading the industry in fluid applications, Graco has a tip perfectly engineered to get the job done with the highest professional quality finish, whatever your spraying application.
+After many years of leading the industry in fluid applications, Graco has a tip perfectly engineered to get the job done.
+And with the highest professional quality finish, whatever your spraying application.